 How has technology changed cancer research?

-Every February 4th, World Cancer Day is celebrated with the aim of promoting and supporting cancer research in order to slow down the progression of the disease and increase survival rates and the quality of life of patients.
+Every year, 19 October is International Breast Cancer Day, a day to raise awareness about prevention and to remember those who have battled the disease.
+Also, every February 4th, World Cancer Day is celebrated with the aim of promoting and supporting cancer research in order to slow down the progression of the disease and increase survival rates and the quality of life of patients.

 In recent years, advances in technology have allowed the implementation of great improvements in early detection, thanks to tools such as Artificial Intelligence, Deep Learning, or Augmented Reality, gaining reliability and saving time and money.